hyperskill/intro-to-github/README.md

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.
 Here is a page explaining how to create a PR from a fork; https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork

+To read more about GitHub flow visit; https://guides.github.com/introduction/flow/